BYODKM/Objective.css/README.md

       display: none
 ```

 Code like this, the parent class is handling own child element.
-Instances don't need to know anything about inside of parent class.
+Instances don't need to know anything about inside of the parent class.

-That's it, folks.

-This is how Object Oriented CSS works.
+That's it!
+This is how _True_ Object Oriented CSS works.

+Therefore, finally CSS has checked the wish list.

-- ✔ Encapsulation
+- Encapsulation ✔
-- ✔ Inheritance
+- Inheritance ✔
-- ✔ Messaging
+- Messaging ✔

-This Objective.css methodology is also a very good practice for HTML components.

 ## 9. Thanks

 Thank you for reading this to the end.

+If you have any question, we can discuss in [here](https://github.com/BYODKM/Objective.css/issues).

 Hope you like it as much as we do.